ExtensionEngine/tech-guide/recipes/automated-testing.md

 #### Best practices
 - Performance is key in these tests.
 We want to run tests as often as possible and good performance will allow that.
+- Flaky tests should be immediately disabled and refactored.
+Flaky tests will cause the team to ignore or bypass the tests and these should be dealt with immediately.

 #### Antipatterns